Aliw02/ChatWithPdfByAI/README.md

      - `/merge` - Merge multiple PDF files.
      - `/split` - Split a PDF file.
      - `/convert` - Convert to PDF Or From PDF.
-     - `/extract` - Extract text from a PDF file.
-     - `/compress` - Compress a PDF file.
-     - `/rotate` - Rotate pages in a PDF file.
      - `/encrypt` - Encrypt a PDF file.
      - `/decrypt` - Decrypt a PDF file.
    - **Buttons**: